-Ans: (c) Mother Dairy
+Ans. (c) Mother Dairy

-- 4. Define seasonal hunger.

-- Ans: Seasonal hunger occurs in rural areas and is related to cycles of food growing and harvesting.
-In urban areas, seasonal hunger is associated with casual labourers, who have less work during the rainy season.

-- 5. Define chronic hunger.

-Ans: Poor people suffer from chronic hunger because their low income does not allow them to buy food.
+- 4. Define seasonal hunger. - Ans.
+Seasonal hunger occurs in rural areas and is related to cycles of food growing and harvesting.
+In urban areas, seasonal hunger is associated with casual labourers, who have less work during the rainy season. - 5.
+Define chronic hunger. - Ans.
+Poor people suffer from chronic hunger because their low income does not allow them to buy food. - 6.
+In which year the most devastating famine in Bengal occurred?

-- 6. In which year the most devastating famine in Bengal occurred? - Ans: The most devastating famine in Bengal occurred in the year 1943. - 7.
+- Ans.
+The most devastating famine in Bengal occurred in the year 1943. - 7.
 Which two states witnessed high growth of food grains?

-Ans: Uttar Pradesh and Madhya Pradesh witnessed high growth of food grains.
+Ans.
+Uttar Pradesh and Madhya Pradesh witnessed high growth of food grains.

-- 8. Why is food security essential in India? - Ans: In India a large section of people suffers from food insecurity.
+- 8. Why is food security essential in India? - Ans.
+In India a large section of people suffers from food insecurity.
 In rural areas, the landless and small farmers, traditional artisans, providers of traditional services, self-employed workers and destitute including beggars are the most food insecure.
 In urban areas, people employed in low income professions are prone to food insecurity.
 Children under the age of five years, people living in the economically backward regions and in areas prone to national disasters are subjected to food insecurity.
 Therefore, food security is a must in this country. - 9.
-Why is self-sufficiency in food grains production important? - Ans: Since 1947, the Indian government has understood the importance of attaining self-sufficiency in food grains after we experienced an acute shortage of food post partition.
-It is important to focus on self-sufficiency due to the following reasons: - to provide for enough food to feed the increasing population. - to ensure food security even when affected with natural calamities such as droughts, floods, cyclones, etc. - to reduce dependence on import of food grains.
+Why is self-sufficiency in food grains production important? - Ans.
+Since 1947, the Indian government has understood the importance of attaining self-sufficiency in food grains after we experienced an acute shortage of food post partition.
+It is important to focus on self-sufficiency due to the following reasons: - to provide for enough food to feed the increasing population. - to ensure food security even when affected with natural calamities such as droughts, floods, cyclones, etc. - to reduce dependence on import of food grains. - to control prices of food grains so that it is affordable to all sections of society.